core-wg/senml-spec/draft-ietf-core-senml.md

 {{RFC4648}}.

-Systems receiving measurements MUST be able to process the range of floating point numbers that are representable as an IEEE double-precision floating-point numbers {{IEEE.754.1985}}.
+Systems receiving measurements MUST be able to process the range of floating point numbers that are representable as an IEEE double precision floating point numbers {{IEEE.754.1985}}.
 The number of significant digits in any measurement is not relevant, so a reading of 1.1 has exactly the same semantic meaning as 1.10.
 If the value has an exponent, the "e" MUST be in lower case.
 The